uploadcare/uploadcare-widget/README.md

 ### Usage with React

-Check out our [React component](https://github.com/uploadcare/react-widget/) for Uploadcare Widget.
+Check out our [React component](https://github.com/uploadcare/react-widget/) for jQuery File Uploader Widget.

 ### Usage with Angular

 Check out our
 [Angular 2+ wrapper](https://www.npmjs.com/package/ngx-uploadcare-widget) for
-Uploadcare Widget.
+jQuery File Uploader Widget.

 [angular-uploadcare](https://github.com/uploadcare/angular-uploadcare) can be
 used with Angular 1.